 - 5.3.5.
 The largest single employment site in the borough is located in New Hythe covering an area of 43.9 hectares.
 It was formerly occupied by Aylesford Newsprint which manufactured paper until the closure of the plant in 2015. - 5.3.6.
 Given the size of the site and the identified need for employment land the Council will support new employment uses including light industry, general industry and storage and distribution.
 The Council recognises that future employment opportunities are likely to result in more intensive use of the site than the former paper making plant.
 With this will come more vehicular movements on the local road network.
 With this in mind, the Council will support future employment development provided that, as part of the scheme, Bellingham Way is opened up to provide vehicular access to Station Road.
+The expectation is that this link will be open in advance of the majority of the redevelopment taking place to minimise impacts on the local highway network.
 The A20 VISUM Study has demonstrated that this link would benefit several junctions along the A20 corridor.
+To manage the redevelopment of the site the Council will expect a masterplan to be prepared addressing matters including the phasing of the link between Bellingham Way and Station Road.